Caia-Tech/gaia/test_analysis.md

 # gaia Test Analysis Report

+*Note: This report documents initial proof-of-concept experiments.
+Results should be interpreted as early research findings, not definitive conclusions.*

 ## Executive Summary
-We tested 5 different approaches to binary logic-based AI.
-Success rate: 95.2%
+We conducted initial experiments with 5 different approaches to logic-based computation.
+In our limited test suite, 20 out of 21 test cases passed.

 ## Detailed Findings